apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Las Cruces Savers crash kills woman, injures 14 people**
+**Astros option José Abreu to rookie-level West Palm Beach**

-You can read more about it [here](https://www.usatoday.com/story/news/nation/2024/04/30/savers-las-cruces-crash-injures-15/73514793007/).
+You can read more about it [here](https://theathletic.com/5461810/2024/04/30/astros-jose-abreu-optioned/).

 ## Requirements
 - Python 3.8